-Which of the following best describes how the cost of goods sold ... | Study Prep in Pearson+
+Which of the following best describes how the Cost of Goods Sold ... | Study Prep in Pearson+

 1

+Step 1: Understand the concept of Cost of Goods Sold (COGS).
+COGS represents the direct costs attributable to the production of goods sold by a company, including the cost of materials and labor used in production.

-Compare the timing of COGS calculation: Under the perpetual system, COGS is updated in real-time with each transaction, while under the periodic system, COGS is determined only at the end of the accounting period.
+Step 2: Learn the difference between the perpetual inventory system and the periodic inventory system.
+The perpetual system continuously updates inventory records and COGS with each transaction, while the periodic system updates inventory and calculates COGS only at the end of the accounting period.

-Analyze the statement options: Evaluate each option based on the definitions of the perpetual and periodic systems.
-For example, the perpetual system does track inventory purchases, so the first option is incorrect.
-Similarly, COGS is not always higher under the perpetual system, making the second option incorrect.

-Select the correct answer: Based on the comparison, the correct description is that under the perpetual system, COGS is updated continuously with each sale, whereas under the periodic system, COGS is calculated at the end of the accounting period.
+Step 3: Analyze the statement 'Under the perpetual system, COGS is updated continuously with each sale; under the periodic system, COGS is calculated at the end of the period.'
+This accurately describes the key difference between the two systems.

+Step 4: Evaluate the other options provided in the problem.
+For example, the statement 'COGS is only calculated at the end of the accounting period under both systems' is incorrect because the perpetual system updates COGS continuously.

+Step 5: Conclude that the correct answer is the statement that highlights the continuous update of COGS in the perpetual system and the end-of-period calculation in the periodic system.

 Watch next